Logistics 101

 Commodity codes are used to classify goods so you or your chosen broker can properly complete export declarations.
 If you aren't sure of the right codes for your shipments you can find out more from your national customs authority, as most provide comprehensive guides to help export and import companies.

-EU to UK Shipping: Documentation and Requirements
+EU to UK Shipping

 Some of the requirements when shipping goods into the United Kingdom from Europe match those already discussed above but there are also some further considerations.